Current Graduate Students

 G. Oral Defense/Oral Presentation

 You need to prepare a flyer and advertise your oral defense/oral presentation a week before the date of the presentation, and post it in Science building as well as in Thornton Hall on official bulletin boards.
-You should be in contact with your faculty advisor as well your committee members and find out how much time they need to review your thesis/project.
+You should be in contact with your faculty advisor as well as your committee members and find out how much time they need to review your thesis/project.
 Also, find out if the committee members desire to see initial drafts of your thesis/project as well or, whether the final draft is sufficient for their review.
 During the semester that you defend your thesis or present your project, you must be registered for 3 units of ENGR898 or ENGR895 (Click here to download/view the Petition for Course by Individual Study form [10 KB] ), even if you have completed the necessary number of units for your degree.

 You need to go through the following steps in order to complete your ENGR 895 or ENGR 898: